Pablo Virgilio David: Bishop and cardinal

 On October 6, 2024, Pope Francis announced he planned to make David a cardinal and elevated him in the December 7 consistory.
 David was named cardinal-priest of Trasfigurazione di Nostro Signore Gesù Cristo.
 He is the tenth Filipino to join the College of Cardinals, the third Filipino made a cardinal by Pope Francis, the first Filipino made a cardinal while not yet an archbishop, and the first cardinal from the Diocese of Kalookan.
+He is also the second Filipino Cardinal born from Pampanga, after Rufino Santos, who was born in Guagua, the same hometown.
 He is in the rarely seen position of a cardinal who is suffragan to another cardinal, the Archbishop of Manila Jose Advincula.
 Just as he had refused to use the title "Excellency" which is normally accorded a bishop, as cardinal he said that he was "scandalized" by the use of the title "Eminence" for cardinals and hoped it would be abolished.
 He has said he expects no new assignment, rather to remain as bishop of Kalookan.

 On October 23, 2024, the Synod of Bishops elected David a member of the Ordinary Council of the General Secretariat of the Synod.

 During a Simbang Gabi homily on December 24, 2024, David criticized Israel's Gaza war, saying that the biblical Israel is different from the State of Israel and that "if the Holy Family were to look for an inn today, they would not stay in Bethlehem but in the Gaza Strip and find a collapsed house in which to give birth to the Son of God".